cdli-gh/cdli-gh.github.io/_pages/home.md

 The CDLI Framework Update project is a synergetic project concerned with the complete overhaul of the CDLI platform whewre we store and display our data.

-## Overview of the resesrch process
+## Overview of the research process